 - You may be asked to interview for scholarships tied to internships

 - The scholarship committee, with representatives from each department, meets in June to begin selecting recipients.

 - Notification emails are sent over the summer.

 - You will be required to complete a thank you letter to your scholarship donor and submit through AcademicWorks for review/approval.

 - Credit will be applied to your university bill and will appear as an engineering scholarship.

 - Scholarships may be affected if you decide to change your major or chose to work a co-op.

 - If other scholarships become during the academic year, you will be considered and notified if you are selected.

 - By completing the AcademicWorks general application and College of Engineering conditional application you will be considered for hundreds of scholarships the College awards each year.

-- More than 60% of UMass Amherst College of Engineering undergraduates qualify for need-based aid.
+- 56.2% of UMass Amherst College of Engineering undergraduates qualify for need-based aid.

-- 52% of students enrolled in the College of Engineering have a gap between their college expenses and amount of financial aid, which is often referred to as unmet need.
+- 48.8% of students enrolled in the College of Engineering have a gap between their college expenses and the amount of financial aid, which is often referred to as unmet need.

 - The awards vary annually based on available resources.